nabbisen/apimock-rs/README.md

 [Releases](../../releases) are available.
 Also able to [build manually](#build-manually).

-After downloading it or building, run `json-server` with your configuration file (`./json-server.toml` by default).
+After downloading it or building, run `json-responder` with your configuration file (`./json-responder.toml` by default).

 ### Configure